-2.5 Within the prudential indicators there are a number of key indicators to ensure that the Authority operates within defined limits.
-One of these is that the Authority needs to ensure that its gross debt does not, except in the short term, exceed the CFR in the preceding year plus the estimates of additional CFR for 2018/19 and the following two financial years.
-The table above shows that the Authority's actual gross debt is lower than its CFR for the period.
-The variance, in part, reflects previous strategic decisions to use resources already available to the Authority to negate the need to incur additional borrowing.
+- 2.7 Within the prudential indicators there are a number of key indicators to ensure that the Authority operates within defined limits.
+One of these is that the Authority needs to ensure that its gross debt does not, except in the short term, exceed the CFR in the preceding year plus the estimates of additional CFR for 2019/20 and the following two financial years.
+The table above shows that the Authority's actual gross debt is lower than its CFR for the period. - 2.9 The Authority's proposed under-borrowing position confirms that there is sufficient scope for the Authority to take out additional PWLB borrowings of up to £25M.
+This was considered by Members at the Meeting in November 2018 and will allow the Authority both to replenish the cash flow position with St Helens Council and to provide some additional cash balances so that the Council and the Authority do not find themselves in a position where there is a negative cash flow position in the short to medium term. - 2.10 The strategy adopted in previous years has been effective with relatively low long term interest rates allowing the Authority to meet its longer term borrowing requirements, as demonstrated by comparison with its Capital Financing Requirement, at an affordable cost.
+The Authority has also been able to meet repayment requirements on the external debt without incurring early-repayment premiums and therefore to protect is budgetary position against diminishing investment income while reducing the Treasury risk associated with investment holdings.

-- 2.6 The Authority's under-borrowing position does not reflect the way cash is managed on its behalf by St Helens Council.
-The Council manages the Authority's cash alongside its own.
-When St Helens reports on its balances it nets off the Authority's balances, the Authority does not report separately on the relative position between itself and the Council as the cash is not managed by the Authority.
-For 2017-18 the Authority's cash flow with St Helens Council is in a net negative position, after taking into account balances the Authority is in a net £13.5M negative balance.
-Detailed discussions have been held with St Helens Council about this position.
-It has been agreed that the Council will continue to support this position, as under current borrowing arrangements that is the most beneficial position for the Authority.
-During the summer as the Bank of England's monetary policy committee meets to consider interest rate changes, and the market reacts to any proposals this position will be revisited, with a view to ensuring the Authority gets the best deal available while it reduces its cash overdrawn positon. - 2.6 The strategy adopted in previous years has been effective with relatively low long term interest rates allowing the Authority to meet its longer term borrowing requirements, as demonstrated by comparison with its Capital Financing Requirement, at an affordable cost.
-The Authority has also been able to meet repayment requirements on the external debt without incurring early-repayment premiums and therefore to protect is budgetary position against diminishing investment income while reducing the Treasury risk associated with investment holdings. - 2.7 The Authority's use of Capital receipts and other reserves to support the Capital programme has been important to enable the Authority to maintain a flexible approach to the Treasury Management Strategy.
+- 2.11 The Authority's use of Capital receipts and other reserves to support the Capital programme has been important to enable the Authority to maintain a flexible approach to the Treasury Management Strategy.
 When the receipts and balances are no longer available it is likely that any growth in the Capital Financing Requirement would need to be accompanied by an increase in the external borrowing in the same year.
-The Capital receipts reserve will hold some £55k at the end of 2017/18, reflecting the proceeds of a sale which will be available to support Capital expenditure. - 2.8 This need to borrow will be kept under review over the medium term and is in part dependent upon the need for further Capital investment.
-There will be a detailed review of the need for Capital investment over the next financial year as the Authority looks to respond to the requirements of the City Region's Strategic Review of Waste.
+The Capital receipts reserve of £55k is likely to be depleted by the end of 2018-19, any further capital investment will require additional capital funding, most likely vis the PWLB as the loan rates are advantageous.. - 2.12 This need to borrow will be kept under review over the medium term and is in part dependent upon the need for further Capital investment.
+There is likely be a detailed review of the need for Capital investment over the next financial year as the Authority looks to respond to the requirements of the City Region's Strategic Review of Waste.
 It may be that following this review there will be a need to develop a medium term asset strategy as part of a wider Capital programme; at this stage the need to invest in new assets is uncertain.